rserota/wad/README.md

 <h4 id='play-setters'>Changing Settings During Playback</h4>

 If you want to change an attribute of a Wad during playback, you can use the relevant setter method for that attribute.
+Currently, the following attributes can be changed during playback: volume, pitch, detune, panning, reverb, and speed.

 ```javascript
 saw.play()